Aciety/contents/TERMS_OF_SERVICE.md

        intellectual nature that are protected by the current applicable mandatory laws.
     1. Client – an entity that has a Request.
-The client is considered to be one (or the same) for all entities linked by both: a) any person who refers the User to other entity and is/was directly involved in Request; and b) any of the following features:
+The client is considered to be one (or the same) for all entities linked by both: a) any individual who refers the User to other entity and is/was directly involved in Request; and b) any of the following features:
         1. One entity has a majority of stock or majority in voting power in